 Horse racing takes place over 360 days of the year in the UK and Ireland.
 On a busy Saturday, there can be as many as eight meetings.
-Therefore there is never a shortage of opportunities if you want to be a place a bet in the sport.
+Therefore there is never a shortage of opportunities if you want to be a place a bet on the sport.

 There are two types of horse racing across the year.
 One is flat racing.
 This typically takes place between April and October when the weather is fair.
 The horses run on a flat course at distances between five furlongs and two miles, four furlongs.
 The Derby, won by Harzand in 2016, is the most prestigious flat race in the UK.

-The most common and straightforward way to bet on horse racing is to choose the horse to win a particular race.
+The most common and straightforward way to bet on horse racing is to choose a horse to win a particular race.
 You can either take the odds on your horse winning at the time of striking your bet, or opt to take the starting price.

-Before you place an each-way bet, it is important to check the place terms, since how many placings each race pays out on can differ greatly.
-This will depend on the type of race and how many runners line up.
 Some bookmakers offer enhanced place terms on certain races, so it is always best to shop around before having your punt.

 A forecast is a great chance to win big from a small stake.
 In order to be successful, you need to select both who places first and who places second in your race.